Civilization & Human Nature

 -

-God Beyond Definition: Why Theology Needs the Courage of Negation
+The God Beyond Definition: Why Theology Needs the Courage to Negate

-We habitually use language to define God, but true theological wisdom lies in acknowledging the limitations of language.
-Apophatic theology reminds us: saying what God 'is not' brings us closer to reality than claiming what God 'is.'
-In an age of rampant certainty, this courage of negation is actually a deeper form of faith.
+We are accustomed to using language to define God, but true theological wisdom lies in acknowledging the limits of language.
+Apophatic theology reminds us: saying what God 'is not' brings us closer to the truth than claiming what God 'is.'
+In an age awash with certainty, this courage to negate is, paradoxically, a deeper form of faith.

 -